bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.md

 # Forest 3.0 : "Forestry"

-Forest is an attempt to create a journalled, transactional synchronous, query based muuti collection database.
+Forest is an attempt to create a journalled, transactional synchronous, query based muuti collection ecosystem.

 It is intened as a Redis Killer for client side / react apps, but can have other applications.